chrischris292/FacebookOpenAcademy/README.md

 After deploying successfully, you can view the status of your engine at [http://localhost:8000](http://localhost:8000).

 ### 6. Using the Engine
-To do a sample query, run `python query.py` from the root directory of your engine.
-Customize the query by modifying the JSON `"sentence" : "Seattle Seahawks"` in `query.py`.
-The engine will return a JSON object containing predicted energy usage.
+To do a sample query, run `python send_data.py` from the root directory of your engine.
+Customize the query by modifying the JSON `"sentence" : "Want your skin feeling softer, fuller?"` in `send_data.py`.